Down on the Farm Last Updated 10/19

 Cornfield mazes have become very popular in the last few years, and one of Connecticut’s best can be found at Lyman Orchards in Middlefield.
 In fact, there’s very little that can’t be found at Lyman Orchards, from fields of pick-your-own produce to a full schedule of weekend activities to one of the great farm stores in the state.

 If you’re angling closer to the Hartford area, get out to Flamig Farm in Simsbury, which bills itself as “New England’s Premier Agritainment Destination.”
-Flamig Farm has been around since 1907, and these days, it offers hayrides, pony rides, a petting zoo and other family-friendly activities, including a unique overnight accommodation that will make your crew feel like a part of farm life.
+Flamig Farm has been around since 1907, and these days, it offers hayrides, pony rides, a petting zoo and other family-friendly activities, that will make your crew feel like a part of farm life.

 Rose’s Berry Farm